yanxianl/Li_AqFl2-Microbiota_ASM_2020/data/qiime2R/README.md

-This folder holds outputs from QIIME2 for downstream data analysis and visualization in R.
+This folder holds outputs from QIIME2 formatted for downstream data analysis and visualization in R.